salesforce/design-system-react/docs/codebase-overview.md

 * <a name="different-react-component-hierarchy" href="#different-react-component-hierarchy">#</a> React component hierarchy doesn't always mean HTML tag hierarchy.
 Sometimes children become the wrapping component.

 * <a name="private-child-components" href="#private-child-components">#</a> Place child components not intended to be part of the public API within a folder labelled `private`.
 All other React components should be considered public (and considered within the scope of Semantic Versioning), and can be used by developers in their own JSX within their application.
-See [Child component decorator pattern](#child-component-decorator-pattern)

 * <a name="code-design-choices" href="#code-design-choices">#</a> **Use loose coupling and weak connascence.** The goal should be that a contributor can understand one piece of code without understanding another and be able to easily make updates in the future.
 You want weak connascence between components or components and the application (such as events) and not strong connascence.
 This makes it easier to update one component when modifying another in the future.
 How easy it will be to change in the future depends on which of the nine [types of connascence](<https://en.wikipedia.org/wiki/Connascence_(computer_programming)>) is being used.
 For instance, _Connascence of Name_ can be simply updated with Find/Replace.
 PropTypes and type systems help with _Connascence of Type_. _Connascence of Position_ with parameters is bad because it relies on the correct order of parameters.
 Objects with named keys should be used to avoid Connascence of Position.